 Otherwise, the WUR Wake-up frame transmission fails, and the AP may retransmit the WUR Wake-up frame to the non-AP STA.

-The method by which an AP determines the exact value of the timeout interval is implementation specific.

-The method by which an AP determines the number of retries after the transmission of individually addressed WUR Wake-up frame fails is implementation specific.
+The methods by which an AP determines the exact value of the timeout interval and determines the number of retries after the transmission of individually addressed WUR Wake-up frame fails are implementation specific and out of scope of this standard. (#138)(#138)

 non-AP STA Operation

-A non-AP STA that receives a WUR Wake-up frame addressed to itself with an indication of individually addressed buffered BU(s) shall follow existing PCR operation, which is any PS operation AP and the non-AP STA has agreed to use (e.g., baseline PM change, U-APSD, TWT, etc.), to retrieve individually addressed buffered BU(s) and follow the wake up timing information (e.g., the next service period) that is provided along with the agreed PS operation.
+A non-AP STA that receives a WUR Wake-up frame addressed to itself with an indication of individually addressed buffered BU(s) (see 31.7.1 (General))(#738) shall follow existing PCR operation, which is any PS operation the associated(#465) AP and the non-AP STA has agreed to use (e.g., baseline PM change, U-APSD, TWT, etc.), to retrieve individually addressed buffered BU(s) and follow the wake up timing information (e.g., the next service period) that is provided along with the agreed PS operation.

 NOTE—For example, rule b), c), and d) in 11.2.3.7 (Receive operation for STAs in PS mode) describes one operation for a non-AP STA to retrieve individually addressed buffered BU(s) using PS-Poll or U-APSD.

-A non-AP STA that receives a WUR Wake-up frame with an indication of buffered group addressed BU(s) shall follow existing PCR operation, which is any PS operation that the AP and the non-AP STA has agreed to use (e.g., DTIM, FMS, etc.) to receive group addressed BU(s) and follow the wake up timing information (e.g., the next DTIM TBTT) that is provided along with the agreed PS operation.
+A non-AP STA that receives a WUR Wake-up frame with an indication of buffered group addressed BU(s) (see 31.7.1 (General))(#739) shall follow existing PCR operation, which is any PS operation that the AP and the non-AP STA has agreed to use (e.g., DTIM, FMS, etc.) to receive group addressed BU(s) and follow the wake up timing information (e.g., the next DTIM TBTT) that is provided along with the agreed PS operation.

 NOTE—For example, rule e) in 11.2.3.7 (Receive operation for STAs in PS mode) describes one operation for a non-AP STA to receive group addressed frame.

-A non-AP STA with dot11WUROptionImplemented set to true shall maintain a BSS Parameter Update Counter.
-The STA shall update the value of its BSS Parameter Update Counter to the value of the Counter subfield contained in the latest WUR Operation element received from the AP with which it is associated.
-A non-AP STA that receives the Counter subfield of the TD Control field in a WUR Wake-up frame that contains a value that is different from the value of its BSS Parameter Update Counter shall follow the procedure defined in 11.2.3.15 (TIM Broadcast) to attempt to receive the PCR Beacon information subject to its PCR delay constraints.
+A non-AP STA (#141)shall maintain a BSS Parameter Update Counter.
+The non-AP(#141) STA shall update the value of its BSS Parameter Update Counter to the value of the Counter subfield contained in the latest WUR Operation element received from the AP with which it is associated.
+A non-AP STA that receives the Counter subfield of the TD Control field in a broadcast(#1147) WUR Wake-up frame that contains a value that is different from the value of its BSS Parameter Update Counter shall follow the procedure defined in 11.2.3.15 (TIM Broadcast) to attempt to receive the (#740)Beacon information(#740).

-A non-AP STA should send a response frame to the associated AP using its PCR component after receiving a WUR Wake-up frame with Address field set to the WID that identifies the non-AP STA.
+A non-AP STA should send a (#142)frame to the associated AP using its PCR component after receiving a WUR Wake-up frame with Address field set to the WUR(#1077) ID that identifies the non-AP STA.